novotnyj/dataset-status-page/README.md

 ## Storing data

 You can use a webhooks to store dataset statistics to the dashboard or call it using `Apify.call` from your actor.
-Use following input for storing a dataset info:
+Use following input for storing a dataset info manually:

 ```
 {